Heroes of Tomorrow Fitness Center

 Now there have been recent cases where people had drinking contests of water and actually drank more than two gallons in AN HOUR.
 I drink a lot of water in a day - maybe a gallon, BUT when done in ONE HOUR you can cause the same reaction as above and dissolve all of your electrolytes, shutting down your major organs and die.

 However, the regular person in America, does not drink ENOUGH water per day.
-Those who does not exercise at all or that rigorously, needs water to lose weight.
+Those who does not exercise at all or that rigorously, need water to lose weight.
 If the body does not receive adequate amounts (1-2 quarts a day), you will actually start to retain water causing a net gain in weight and the liver to cease metabolizing fat at a normal rate.
-Basically, your metabolism will slow to a point where fat and water is now being store by the body UNTIL it receives the proper amounts of water.
+Basically, your metabolism will slow to a point where fat and water is now being retained in your cells UNTIL you receive the proper amounts of water.
 An easy equation with the elements of weight loss is:

 Water + Oxygen = Weight loss